nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Implementation of client credentials flow
 #### The "well-known" configuration endpoint
-* To easily discover the OAUthendpoints for
+* To get the STS URLs for various tasks like fetching tokens, validating tokens, revoking token, verifying tokens etc.

 ## References